microsoft/Mastering-the-Marketplace/saas-accelerator/labs/lab2-install/README.md

 ### Optional parameters

-The following values are optional and typically used for a more controlled deployment.
+The following values are optional and typically used for a more customized deployment.
 We will not be using these parameters in this lab, but you can experiment with them on your own.

 ```powershell
 -TenantID "xxxx-xxx-xxx-xxx-xxxx" `